huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

 docker run --gpus all -p 8080:80 -v $volume:/data --pull always ghcr.io/huggingface/text-embeddings-inference:1.2 --model-id $model --revision $revision
 ```

-Once you have deployed a model you can use the `rerank` endpoint to rank the similarity between a query and a list
+Once you have deployed a model, you can use the `rerank` endpoint to rank the similarity between a query and a list
 of texts:

 ```bash